SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-26-jnj-vaccine-vrbpac-review.md

 as it gave the subjects' immune systems time to react; it was the focus in their overall claims.
 In that case, we're talking 19,306 treatment and 19,178 controls.

-Side note: when vaccine skeptics think these vaccines haven't been tested enough, remind them of these numbers!
+Side note: when vaccine 'skeptics' say they think these vaccines haven't been tested enough, remind them of these numbers!
 The test populations are _huge_.

 When you break down the trial population by sex, age, race, and so on the result is that the treatment and control groups look pretty similar.
 This is as it should be.
 I note